Drug antagonism: Non-competitive (irreversible) antagonism

 Under normal conditions, an allosteric activator (blue binder) is present to activate the reaction.
 An allosteric antagonist (red binder) binds to an allosteric site, which leads to conformational change in the receptor's active site, making the active site incompatible with the substrate.

 Allosteric antagonists

-Different active sites are bonded by agonist and antagonist, which means in which the antagonist obstructs the chain of events that triggers the agonist to produce a response at a point downstream from the agonist binding site on the receptor.
+Different active sites are bonded by agonist and antagonist, which means the antagonist obstructs the chain of events that triggers the agonist to produce a response at a point downstream from the agonist binding site on the receptor.
 It irreversibly binds to the active site.

 One examples is when Ketamine enters the NMDA receptor's ion channel pore and blocks it, stopping ions from passing through the channels.
 Also, medication like nifedipine and verapamil stops Ca2+ from entering the cell membrane and so non-selectively prevent medications that act at any receptor that binds to these calcium channels from causing smooth muscle contraction.